jmassardo/issues-to-totango/README.md

 ### `ACTIVITY_TYPE`

-**Required** This is the desired activity type from the Success Flow section.
+**Required** This is ID of the desired activity type from the Success Flow section.
+> Fetch `https://api.totango.com/api/v3/activity-types/` to see the parings.
+Use the `activity_type_id` value.

 ### `TOUCHPOINT_TAGS`

 **Required** The GUID of the Touchpoint Reason.
-> Fetch `https://api.totango.com/api/v3/touchpoint-tags/` to see the parings
+> Fetch `https://api.totango.com/api/v3/touchpoint-tags/` to see the parings.
+Use the `ID` value.

 ### `TOUCHPOINT_TYPE`

 **Required** The GUID of the Touchpoint Type.
 > Fetch `https://api.totango.com/api/v3/touchpoint-types/` to see the pairings.
+Use the `ID` value.

 ## Outputs